 Once in Canada, it is a good idea to view a few properties, check out different areas and neighbourhoods, test the market and calibrate one's expectations accordingly.
 Social media groups are also a good jumping-off point.

 If expats have no luck on their own, real-estate agents are a good resource.
 Since many landlords don't want to bother with the hassle of finding tenants, estate agents often have a mandate over the best rental properties in a given city.
-Note that, as helpful as agents can be, they will expect a fee for their service.
-This can range from anywhere between 10 percent of the monthly rent to a whole month's rent.

 Renting property in Canada